Best Scheduling Tools for Group Meetings in 2026 (Modern Alternatives to Polls & Email Chains)

 How they work:

-• Generate a single, clean invite that just appears on calendars.
+- Generate a single, clean invite that just appears on calendars, regardless of which company each attendee works for.

 As you evaluate tools, the key question is: Are we primarily scheduling internal group meetings, or external 1:1s?
 Your answer should heavily influence which category you prioritize.